What is the Double Exponential Moving Average (DEMA)?

 Since the DEMA line mimics the stock prices most closely, it is, therefore, most sensitive to the stock volatility.
 Changes in volatility are good indicators for a trend reversal, and hence, stock trades.
 Let us look at differences when the number of days for the DEMA is changed:

-The black line is the 50 days DEMA, which is significantly away from the stock prices compared to the nine days DEMA, which is the green line.
+The black line is the 50 days DEMA, which is significantly detached from the stock prices compared to the nine days DEMA, which is the green line.
 The moving averages are dependent on the last data point, and the lower the number of days of moving averages, the higher the effect of the last data point will be.

 It can be seen here that the lesser the number of days used to calculate the moving average, the higher the volatility will be of that moving average.
 Hence, DEMA of a lower number of days will be more volatile and will incorporate the price changes more accurately.